On This Day In Judy Garland’s Life And Career – April 4

 One reviewer gets the lyrics wrong to “Have Yourself A Merry Little Christmas” – bad form!

-The text of the first article shown here is below.
-To read the rest either save the images posted here or download the PDF.
+The first article’s text is shown below.
+To read the rest, save the images posted here or download the PDF.

 ###